arl/tmux-gitbar/README.md

 ### v1.3.0, 2016-04-02
-- `tmux-gitbar.conf` is not version controlled any more, and generated at first launch, this permitting to update tmux-gitbar without overwriting user-customized configuration.
+- `tmux-gitbar.conf` is not version controlled any more, and generated at first launch, allowing to update tmux-gitbar without overwriting user-customized configuration.

 ### v1.2.0, 2016-03-26